yamcs/jsle/README.md

 To start the bridge, please launch the script:
 ./udp-sle-bridge.sh

+To start the bridge directly in the source repository: mvn exec:java

 ### Known Problems and Limitations of the SLE to UDP bridge
 * The bridge only implements online complete RAF or RCF delivery mode